chaosparrot/talon_hud/content/README.md

 On top of that, if the user changes content, or closes the Talon HUD, your poller will be automatically disabled and reenabled when neccesary, saving some clean up code on your end.
 In the future I also plan on re-enabling the poller when the user restarts Talon altogether, meaning that your users will not have to activate your content with a voice command with every restart.

-Below is an example of a poller that increments a number by one every 200 milliseconds and posts it to a text box.
+Below is an example of a poller that increments a number by one every 200 milliseconds and posts it to a text panel.

 ```
 from talon import actions, Module, app, cron